-G. Meetings without Management
+F. Meetings without Management

-- 25. The Board appreciates the value of the regular attendance at each board meeting of non-board members who are members of the Corporation's senior management. - 26.
-Attendance by senior management who are not on the Board shall be determined by the CEO with the concurrence of the Chair. - 27.
-Management attendees will be excused for any agenda items that are reserved for discussion among directors only.
+- 20. The Board appreciates the value of the regular attendance at each board meeting of non-board members who are members of the Corporation's senior management. - 21.
+Attendance by senior management who are not on the Board shall be determined by the CEO with the concurrence of the Chair. - 22.
+Management attendees will be excused for any agenda items that are reserved for discussion among Directors only.

-H. Ability of Directors to Retain Advisors
+G. Ability of Directors to Retain Advisors

-Occasionally, individual directors may need the services of an advisor or expert to assist on matters involving their responsibilities as board members.
-The Board has determined that any director who wishes to engage an outside advisor at the expense of the Corporation may do so if he or she first obtains authorization of the Chair.
+Occasionally, individual Directors may need the services of an advisor or expert to assist on matters involving their responsibilities as board members.
+The Board has determined that any Director who wishes to engage an outside advisor at the expense of the Corporation may do so if he or she first obtains authorization of the Chair or the Corporate Governance and Nominating Committee.

-I. Committee Membership Rotation
+H. Committee Membership Rotation